"Traumatic stress is an illness of not being able to be fully alive in the present."

-Traumatic experiences can adversely affect people in ways that leave them feeling on edge, upset, disconnected, out of control, and at odds with themselves and their environment.
-I offer the latest, effective, cutting-edge trauma therapies to help people deal with the debilitating effects of physical, psychological or developmental trauma.
+I offer effective, cutting-edge trauma therapies to help people deal with, and recover from the debilitating effects of physical, psychological or developmental trauma.
 Each therapy is described below:

 EYE MOVEMENT DESENSITIZATION AND REPROCESSING (EMDR)